LukeWood/keras-genetic/README.md

 - thoroughly review the API per Keras core API design guidelines
 - support custom initial populations (i.e. to model after a human imitation model)
 - support keep_probability schedules
-- ✅ implement EarlyStopping callback (can be used in CartPole example)

 Once all of these tasks are complete, I will release keras-genetic v1.0.0.